gem/oq-engine/doc/implementing-new-gsim.md

-# Implementing a new GSIM in the OpenQuake hazard library [provisional]
+# Implementing a new GSIM in the OpenQuake Engine hazard library

 Below we provide a concise description of the process to be adopted for the creation of a new GSIM (i.e. GMPE or IPE) in the OpenQuake hazard library.